apache/druid/docs/content/operations/tls-support.md

 # Jetty Server TLS Configuration

-Druid uses Jetty as an embedded web server.
+Apache Druid (incubating) uses Jetty as an embedded web server.
 To get familiar with TLS/SSL in general and related concepts like Certificates etc. reading this [Jetty documentation](http://www.eclipse.org/jetty/documentation/9.4.x/configuring-ssl.html) might be helpful.
 To get more in depth knowledge of TLS/SSL support in Java in general, please refer to this [guide](http://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/JSSERefGuide.html).
 The documentation [here](http://www.eclipse.org/jetty/documentation/9.4.x/configuring-ssl.html#configuring-sslcontextfactory)